Cambridge District Scout Archive

 In 1957 Alderman H R Mallett (ACC Relationships) was awarded an OBE for his work in Scouting.
 He was DC for Cambridge between 1936 and 1952.
 A full list of his roles is given below.

 His scouting, in Scouts Golden Jubilee year, was likely to be the charitable hook on which his many social acts were recognised.
 The report in The Scouter of 1957 repeats the wording given in Wikipedia’s page.

-The photograph above, is the only one located other than a poor reproduction in mayoral garb.
+The photographs, above and below, are the only ones located other than a poor reproduction in mayoral garb.

 A Scout Master H.R.
 Mallett of the 1st March (Cambridgeshire) received a Silver Cross in May 10th 1921.
 Saving a girl from drowning.
 Awards0442.jpg The connection is not made.

 Medal of Merit 1932, Howard had received the Silver Acorn in 1944 and the Silver Wolf in 1955.

 Conversely he attributed his work and experience for Scouting as giving him the skills and the confidence to stand for local election as Councilor.
 The later affirmation of Alderman, a longer term role given to some Councilors, re- enforces the respect in which he was held.